espocrm/documentation/administration/bpm-drip-email-campaign.md

 ### Starting on lead subscription

-A process instance will be started once a lead has submitted a form (and confirmed opt-in if required) and was entered into CRM through [Lead Capture](web-to-lead.md).
+A process instance will be started once a lead has submitted a form (and confirmed opt-in if required) and has been entered into CRM through [Lead Capture](web-to-lead.md).

 You need to use *Signal Start Event* with a specific signal name.
 Put it on the flowchart layout and click it to edit.
 Specify the signal name with the value `@leadCapture.LEAD_CAPTURE_ID`, where *LEAD_CAPTURE_ID* is an ID of the lead capture record (can be obtained from its URL).